oktadev/okta-blog/_source/_posts/2021-10-18-security-headers-best-practices.md

 This header prevents MIME-sniffing.
 MIME-sniffing is when browsers try to determine the document's file type by examining its content and disregarding the server's instructions set in the Content-Type header.

 MIME-sniffing is a useful feature but can lead to vulnerabilities.
 For example, an attacker can upload a JavaScript file with the extension of an image file.
 When others try to view the image, their browsers detect that the file is a JavaScript file and execute it instead of rendering it as an image.
-Setting this header to "nosniff" will prevent MIME-sniffing.
+Setting this header to `nosniff` will prevent MIME-sniffing.

 ```
 X-Content-Type-Options: nosniff